Home » PowerShell » PowerShell – Print Environment Variables

 dir env:

-Above command dir env: in PowerShell print environment variables on console as below with environment name and environment variable value path
+In the above example, dir env: command in PowerShell print environment variables on the console as below with environment name and environment variable value path.

 PowerShell Print environment variables